Shengan01/BrainTumorClassification/README.md

 **Coefficient of Variation: <0.2%**

-This tells us something powerful: **The model is incredibly stable and reproducible.** The differences between folds are negligible—meaning the results will hold up with new data.
+This tells us something powerful: **The model is stable and reproducible.** The differences between folds are negligible—meaning the results will hold up with new data.

 ### The Confusion Matrix Story